PostHog/posthog.com/contents/founders/write-great-job-ads.md

 - A fast-paced/dynamic/exciting environment with potential for growth/learning/flexibility.

-- An opportunity to work with great people (please find me the company offering an opportunity to work with extremely average people)
+- An opportunity to work with great people.
+Please find me the company offering an opportunity to work with extremely average people.

 - Describing any kind of policy as 'generous' without specifying how